paulsammut/RoboDolf/readme.md

 simply indexing a boolean array, which takes O(1) time for each actor subscription.
 If that boolean is true, it sends the message to the associated message queue.
 Easy peasy!

-This framework made up of LabVIEW Actors and LV-OOP classes allow for all common functionality to be shared across actors and allowed one developer to be able to quickly code the robotic systems.
-Operational overhead was minimal and all inter-actor communications was handled by performant LabVIEW queues, and implemented in the battle-tested LabVIEW Actor Framework.

 ### AIP Actor